Chaycej/avl/README.md

 - (t *Tree) Insert(val string)
  &nbsp;&nbsp;Inserts a newly allocated node with the given val string into the tree.

+- (t *Tree) Probe(val string)
+&nbsp;&nbsp; Searches for an existing node with the given value and inserts it if the value was not found.

 - (t *Tree) Delete(query string) bool
  &nbsp;&nbsp;Deletes a node with the given query string if it exists in the tree.
 The method returns true if deletion was  &nbsp;&nbsp;successfull, otherwise false.